The short answer is "yes," but we have a range of tips to help make sure this goes smoothly.

-First, make sure that when you run the test that you remove as much air from the bag as possible.
+- First, make sure that when you run the test, you have removed as much air from the bag as possible.

-Second, make sure the side of the Meter with the writing on it is facing into the water.
+- Second, make sure that the screen side of the Meter is facing into the water.

-The last thing is, to make sure the Meter is as submerged as much as possible because of the plastic case, the battery and the other components that need to be brought to equilibrium.
+- Third, make sure the Meter is submerged into the ice water as much as possible, for the reason that the plastic case, the battery, and the other components need to be brought to equilibrium.

 For calibrating humidity, the "salt test" is quite popular, and instructions can be found readily on the Internet.
 The chemical principle is sound and it can work quite well, but we find it to be difficult to execute consistently and accurately.